Director of Staff of the United States Space Force: History

-The organizational structure of the Space Force headquarters was first proposed in February 2020 with a director of staff.
+The organizational structure of the Space Force headquarters was first proposed in February 2020 with a director of staff held by a lieutenant general.
 By July 2020, Major General B. Chance Saltzman was performing the duties in an acting capacity.
 On July 29, 2020, then-Major General Nina Armagno was nominated for the director of staff position.
 She was promoted on August 17, 2020, then becoming the inaugural director of staff of the U.S. Space Force.